The symmetric Square of the Theta Divisor in Genus 4: Introduction

+In fact, it is not hard to show that the groups on the right hand side give an upper bound for the group $G(X,\Theta)$; see section~\ref{subsec:thetagroupmotivation}.
+In section~\ref{sec:super-mackey} we show that the two conjectures~\ref{conj:thetasquare} and~\ref{conj:thetagroup} are equivalent, using a classification of low-dimensional representations~\cite{KrW} and a Mackey argument.

-Since every ppav of dimension $g\leq 3$ with a smooth theta divisor is a Jacobian, the above conjectures are true in these cases~\cite{WeBN}.
+Since every ppav of dimension $g\leq 3$ with a smooth theta divisor is a Jacobian variety, the above conjectures are true in these cases~\cite{WeBN}.
 The first new case appears for $g=4$.
-If we drop the assumption that $\Theta$ is smooth, this is also the first non-trivial case for the Schottky problem (viz.~to characterize the Jacobians among all ppav's).
-In section~\ref{sec:schottky} we discuss the relationship between the Schottky problem and our conjectures in this case.
+If we drop the assumption that the theta divisor is smooth, this is also the first non-trivial case for the Schottky problem to characterize the Jacobian varieties among all ppav's.
+The goal of the present paper\footnote{Recently we have been able by a different method to prove the main theorem for all $g$, see~\cite{KrW3} where we also discuss the relationship between conjecture~C and the Schottky problem.} is the

+{\bf Main theorem.} {\em For a general complex ppav $X$ of dimension $g\leq 4$ with a symmetric theta divisor $\Theta \subset X$ we have